 - Th.D. applicants must submit official scores from the Graduate Record Examination (GRE) as part of the application process.
-Official GRE scores must be transmitted electronically from ETS to Duke (institution code 5156).
-ETS will not send scores that are more than five years old; Duke Divinity School will not accept personal or paper score reports.
+Official GRE scores must be transmitted electronically from the Educational Testing Services (E.T.S.) to Duke (institution code 5156).
+E.T.S. will not send scores that are more than five years old; Duke Divinity School will not accept personal or paper score reports.

 - Official GRE scores must arrive before the application deadline date.
-Please plan to take the exam or request your scores from ETS no later than 6 weeks before the deadline.
+Please plan to take the exam or submit your scores no later than 6 weeks before the deadline.

 Applications must be complete in order to be considered by the Admissions Committee.
 All supporting documents (e.g., transcripts and reference letters not submitted online) must be received by 5:00 p.m. on the date of the final deadline stated above.
 If the application deadline falls on a weekend, all applications and supporting documents must be received in the Admissions Office by 5:00 p.m. on the Monday after the deadline.